gcallah/work/chaps/weber.md

 and doctrinaire" thesis (2011: 108).
 So Weber explicitly ridicules the very idea that Braudel claims to be his central thesis!

+Braudel continues:

 "All historians have opposed this tenuous theory, although they have not managed to be rid of it once and for all.
 Yet it is clearly false.
 The northern countries took over the place that earlier and so long and so brilliantly been occupied by the old capitalist centers of the Mediterranean.
 They invented nothing, either in technology or in business management."
 (66)

-The problems here should, at this point, be obvious: Weber explicitly acknowledges the existence of large, capital-intensive enteprises before the Protestant Reformation.
+But...
+Weber explicitly acknowledges the existence of large, capital-intensive enteprises before the Protestant Reformation.
 And he made no claims about the northern countries inventiveness.
 So although Braudel's assertion that the northern countries "invented nothing" seems absurd on its face, it is will be neither necessary nor helpful to explore it here, since it has nothing to do with Weber's